VendavalSC/archbook/README.md

 ## Let's get started

-First, check your chromebook model and your motherboard model, you can check your model at the bottom stickers.
-I had the Acer R752T, so it had the Bobba360 motherboard, you can check your motherboard on > https://docs.mrchromebox.tech/docs/supported-devices.html#device-listing
+First, check your chromebook model and your motherboard model, you can check your model at the bottom stickers.\n I had the Acer R752T, so it had the Bobba360 motherboard, you can check your motherboard on > https://docs.mrchromebox.tech/docs/supported-devices.html#device-listing

 When you have your chromebook model, you have to turn on the Developer Mode.
-This might be different for other chromebooks model, search your developer mode keys.
+This might be different for other chromebooks model, search your developer mode keys. \n
 Careful, as this will delete all your local data.
-Turn on developer mode by
+Turn on developer mode by \n
 - Power off
 - Esc + Refresh + Power
 - When you see a recuperation panel, press Ctrl + D